krissemmy/krainode-rpc-proxy/README.md

 # KraiNode RPC Proxy

-**Community JSON-RPC proxy with rate limiting and metrics.**
+**Production-ready JSON-RPC proxy with rate limiting, monitoring, and secure forwarding.**

-KraiNode RPC Proxy is a lightweight, production-ready JSON-RPC proxy that provides rate limiting, monitoring, and secure forwarding for blockchain RPC endpoints.
-Perfect for developers and teams who need reliable RPC access without exposing upstream URLs.
-This repo contains the backend code for the community and anyone to use.
+KraiNode RPC Proxy is a complete solution that provides secure, rate-limited access to blockchain RPC endpoints.
+It includes a FastAPI backend with comprehensive monitoring, a React frontend with an interactive playground, and Docker-based deployment with Prometheus and Grafana monitoring.

 👉 Live Playground: [https://krainode.krissemmy.com/playground](https://krainode.krissemmy.com/playground)